What is Opiate Addiction?

 If you believe that your son might be abusing opiates, keep an eye out for the following signs and symptoms:

 - Significant changes in mood, which are typically marked by periods of happiness and seemingly unexplainable periods of agitation and aggression.

 - Insomnia and other sleep-related issues, which frequently lead to feelings of fatigue and disrupted sleep patterns.
 For example, you might find that your son sleeps more throughout the day and stays up later.

-- Changes to eating patterns, typically marked by a loss of appetite which can lead to weight loss, coupled with periods of binge eating.
+- Changes to eating patterns, typically marked by a loss of appetite, coupled with periods of binge eating.

 - A change in friends.
-For example, you might notice that your son is not bringing his old friends around anymore, and he is hanging out with an entirely new group of people – people that he doesn’t want you to get to know.
+For example, you might notice that your son is not bringing his old friends around anymore, and he is hanging out with an entirely new group of people.

 - Losing interest in hobbies and activities that were previously enjoyed.